rafi/vim-config/README.md

 | [t9md/vim-choosewin] | Choose window to use, like tmux's 'display-pane'
 | [lambdalisue/suda.vim] | An alternative sudo.vim for Vim and Neovim
 | [mzlogin/vim-markdown-toc] | Generate table of contents for Markdown files
-| [chemzqm/vim-easygit] | Git wrapper focus on simplity and usability
 | [liuchengxu/vista.vim] | Viewer & Finder for LSP symbols and tags in Vim
 | [junegunn/fzf] | Powerful command-line fuzzy finder
 | [junegunn/fzf.vim] | Fzf integration